Board of Directors

 Tina Shao Napoli, immigrated to the United States in 1993 from her home country of China.
 Having studied Journalism and the Performing Arts in People’s Liberation Army, Nanjing Political College, Tina established herself as a professional vocalist in United States performing in many notable establishments such as Lincoln Center and Carnegie Hall in New York City.
 Expanding upon her cultural diversity, Tina lent her vocal talents to New York City landmarks supporting international voice-overs for the Metropolitan Museum of Art and the United Nations.
 For the past few years, Tina has focused her attention towards producing numerous concerts for the Chinese community across the country.

 Margaret A. (“Peggy”) Rolando is a native Miamian who returned home when she joined Shutts & Bowen, LLP in 1978.
 She has been a partner in the firm since 1984.
-Peggy concentrates her practice in the acquisition, development, sale, financing and operation of large scale real estate projects.
-She is a member of the Board of Governors of the American College of Real Estate Lawyers (ACREL) and former chair (2013-14) of the Real Property, Probate and Trust Law Section of The Florida Bar.
+Peggy concentrates her practice in the acquisition, development, sale, financing and operation of large-scale real estate projects.
+She is a member of the American College of Real Estate Lawyers (ACREL) and former chair (2013-14) of the Real Property, Probate and Trust Law Section of The Florida Bar.
 Peggy is a committed supporter of higher education, the arts and historic preservation.
 She served on the Board of Trustees of Florida State University 2010-2015.
 She has been a member of the Board of Visitors of FSU College of Law since 1994.
-She previously served on the Board of Trustees of Spring Hill College in Mobile, Alabama for 9 years and was recently re-appointed to it.
+She previously served on the Board of Trustees of Spring Hill College in Mobile, Alabama for 9 years and was re-appointed to it in 2015.
 Peggy is a member of the Board of Advisors of the Georgia Museum of Art, Athens, Georgia.
 She also serves on the Coral Gables Historic Preservation Board.
-She is a member of the Executive Committee of Seraphic Fire, a choral ensemble that presents under-performed music of cultural significance.
-She earned her B.A. in English and Education from Spring Hill College and M.A. in English Literature and J.D from FSU.
+She is a member of the Board of Trustees of Seraphic Fire, a choral ensemble that presents under-performed music of cultural significance.
+She earned her B.A. in English and Education from Spring Hill College and M.A. in English Literature and J.D. from FSU.

 Javi Suarez is an award winning architect with extensive experience in a wide variety of design applications such as cultural, institutional, educational, commercial, religious, and residential projects.
 He was born in Puerto Rico and moved to Sarasota at the age of 10.
 He is a product of the Sarasota public education program, having graduated from Ashton Elementary, McIntosh Middle School, and Riverview High School.
 He received his Bachelor of Architectural with honors from the University of Florida and a Master’s degree in Architecture from the University of California Los Angeles (UCLA).
 Javi’s work has been published in numerous local and national publications.
 Most recently it has been exhibited in “Think Fast Exhibition,” which was displayed at Ball State University in Indiana, Kansas State University, and the School of Design Strategies at Parsons in New York City.
 Javi is also a graduate of Leadership Florida class XXVII.
-He currently serves on the Community Redevelopment Agency Advisory Board and is the President-Elect of the American Institute of Architects Gulf Coast Chapter.
-Javi and his wife Liz are raising two wonderful kids in Sarasota – their 12-year-old son Javierito and 8-year-old daughter Natalia.
+He served for four years on the Sarasota Community Redevelopment Agency Advisory Board and is a past President of the American Institute of Architects Gulf Coast Chapter.
+Javi and his wife Liz are raising two wonderful teenagers in Sarasota.

-Edward M. Swan, Jr., CFA and his wife Claudia are residents of Sarasota spending part of the year on Martha’s Vineyard.
+Edward M. Swan, Jr., CFA, is a resident of Sarasota spending part of the year on Martha’s Vineyard.
 He received a BA from Tufts University and a MBA from the Wharton School.
 He also attended a director development program at the Kellogg School (Northwestern University).
 He was a captain in the US Air Force.
 Ed has over 35 years of experience in institutional investment management, marketing and enterprise management.
 Many of the nation’s largest pension funds were among his clients.
-Ed has experience on both corporate and not for profit boards and a long-standing interest in the arts and community service.
+Ed has experience serving on both corporate and not for profit boards, including serving as a Trustee on both Tufts and Dillard Universities.
+He has a longstanding interest in the arts and community service.
 He has been a furniture maker for over 35 years in parallel with his investment management career.
-He is currently a volunteer managing a portion of a program at Booker High School designed to help 9th graders understand what they need to do to be successful in high school and beyond.
+He is a volunteer developing and managing programs at several Sarasota area secondary schools designed to help lower income students understand what they need to do to be successful in high school and beyond.